Explorer’s Guide: Taking San Pedro in Peru

 Option 2: Find a Guide or Facilitator

 There are plenty of guides and facilitators around the town of Pisac offering Wachuma hikes and different types of ceremony.
 Just google search ‘San Pedro Pisac’, check the facebook group Spirit Events Sacred Valley, or ask around when you arrive to Pisac.
 There are all kinds of events – from hikes in nature to ceremonies with mantras and sacred songs.
 If you do this you will be paying a fee and the price will include the san pedro so you don’t need to worry about buying any beforehand – you can just show up and your facilitator will give you the dose.
-If you go this route you should speak with your facilitator and clear up any queries you may have beforehand – procedure/schedule/dose etc. If you find shamanic or new agey ceremonial type things to be a bit cringey or just not to your tastes, a hike would surely be preferable, or…
+If you go this route you should speak with your facilitator and clear up any queries you may have beforehand – procedure/schedule/dose etc. If you find shamanic or new age ceremonial type things to be a bit cringe or just not to your tastes, a hike would surely be preferable, or…

 Option 3: Organise Your Own Gathering / Hike / Ceremony

-San Pedro can certainly have powerful effects on the taker so I wouldn’t recommend taking the decision to drink lightly.
+San Pedro can have powerful effects on the taker so I wouldn’t recommend taking the decision to drink lightly.
 However, if you do decide to you may well be in for an ineffably beautiful and potentially life-changing experience.
 I am still awed at what I experienced, and would absolutely drink again when the right opportunity arises.
 I’d love to hear how your journey with San Pedro is, so if you journey, please share in the comments.
 Safe travels!